ava-labs/spacesvm/README.md

 ![wallet_signing](./imgs/wallet_signing.png)

-The canonical digest of a SpacesVM transaction is EIP-712 compliant, so any Web3 wallet that can sign typed data can be used to interact with SpacesVM.
+The canonical digest of a SpacesVM transaction is EIP-712 compliant, so any Web3 wallet that can sign typed data can interact with SpacesVM.

+However, that's where things start to get interesting. **Although SpacesVM can parse messages signed by Web3 wallets, it itself is not an EVM nor an EVM derivative.** SpacesVM was written from scratch to optimize for spaces interactions, supporting only the `eth_signTypedData` interface to lower the barrier for newcomers to interact with the VM (who wants to download another wallet?).

 ## [Demo: tryspaces.xyz](https://tryspaces.xyz)
 What better way to understand how the the SpacesVM works than to see it in action?